Are you struggling with a hurt, habit, or hang-up that you just can’t seem to stop?

 Celebrate Recovery Small Groups will NOT:

 - Attempt to offer any professional advice.
 Our leaders are not counselors.
-At your request, we can provide you with a list of approved counseling referrals.

 - Allow its member to attempt to “fix” one another.